Tool Calling System

 return f"Searching {table} for: {query}"

-Here's an actual example from AbstractCore's codebase showing the full power of the enhanced `@tool` decorator:
+Here's an example from AbstractCore's codebase showing the enhanced @tool decorator:

 @tool(